balena-os/balena-raspberrypi/README.md

 Every pull request must contain at least one commit annotated with the `Changelog-entry` footer.
 The messages contained in these footers will be used to automatically fill the changelog on every new version.

-Also, every update to `meta-resin` should be separated into its own commit, if the body of that commit contains the following line `Updated meta-resin from X to Y` the generated changelog will include a button to show all the updates in `meta-resin` from the version after `X` to `Y`.
+Also, every update to `meta-balena` should be separated into its own commit, if the body of that commit contains the following line `Updated meta-balena from X to Y` the generated changelog will include a button to show all the updates in `meta-balena` from the version after `X` to `Y`.

-An example of a valid commit updating `meta-resin` is:
+An example of a valid commit updating `meta-balena` is:

 ```
-layers/meta-resin: Update to v2.24.0
+layers/meta-balena: Update to v2.24.0

-Update meta-resin from 2.19.0 to 2.24.0
+Update meta-balena from 2.19.0 to 2.24.0

-Changelog-entry: Update the meta-resin submodule from v2.19.0 to v2.24.0
+Changelog-entry: Update the meta-balena submodule from v2.19.0 to v2.24.0
 ```

 Make sure you mention the issue addressed by a PR.
 See: